-The Biomedical Statistics and Informatics Internship provides a learning experience for both undergraduate and graduate students interested in participating in the analysis of ongoing research projects conducted at Mayo Clinic.
+The Biomedical Statistics and Informatics Internship in Rochester, Minnesota, provides a learning experience for both undergraduate and graduate students interested in participating in the analysis of ongoing research projects conducted at Mayo Clinic.

-During the Biomedical Statistics and Informatics Internship, you will have an opportunity to enhance your computer and statistical skills while working under the direction of a lead statistician or lead bioinformatician.
+During the Biomedical Statistics and Informatics Internship, you have an opportunity to enhance your computer and statistical skills while working under the direction of a lead statistician or lead bioinformatician.